mhenke/cfwheels-training/00-upandrunning.md

 Let's create that view template now.
 In the left pane of your Eclipse window, expand the `JSBloggers` project so you can see `views`, then expand `views`.
-Right-click on the `views` folder, select `New` then `Folder` and, in the popup, name the folder `Articles`.
-Next repeat the process, but select `File` and, in the popup, name the file `index.cfm`
+Right-click on the `views` folder, select `New` then `Folder` and, in the pop up, name the folder `Articles`.
+Next repeat the process, but select `File` and, in the pop up, name the file `index.cfm`

 Now you're looking at a blank file.
 Enter in this view template code which is a mix of HTML and what are called CFML tags: